Wilhelm Keitel: Rise to the Wehrmacht High Command

 In 1935, at the recommendation of General Werner von Fritsch, Keitel was promoted to the rank of major general and appointed chief of the Reich Ministry of War's Armed Forces Office (Wehrmachtsamt), which oversaw the army, navy, and air force.
 After assuming office, Keitel was promoted to lieutenant general on 1 January 1936.

 On 21 January 1938, Keitel received evidence revealing that the wife of his superior, War Minister Werner von Blomberg, was a former prostitute.
 Upon reviewing this information, Keitel suggested that the dossier be forwarded to Hitler's deputy, Hermann Göring, who used it to bring about Blomberg's resignation.

-Hitler took command of the Wehrmacht in 1938 and replaced the war ministry with the Supreme Command of the Armed Forces (Oberkommando der Wehrmacht), with Keitel as its chief.
+When von Blomberg was asked by Hitler (out of respect for him, after his dismissal in 1938) who he would recommend to replace him, he had said that Hitler himself should take over the job.
+Upon disclosing that Keitel (who was his son-in-law's father) "is just the man who runs my office", Hitler snapped his fingers and exclaimed "That's exactly the man I'm looking for".
+So on 4 February 1938 when Hitler became Commander-in-Chief of the Wehrmacht, Keitel (to the astonishment of the General Staff, including himself) became chief of staff.
 As a result of his appointment, Keitel assumed the responsibilities of Germany's war minister.
 Although not officially appointed a Reichsminister, Keitel was granted cabinet-level rank.
-When von Blomberg was asked by Hitler (out of respect for him, after his dismissal in 1938) who he would recommend to replace him, he had said that Hitler himself should take over the job.
-He told Hitler that Keitel (who was his son-in-law's father) "is just the man who runs my office".
-Hitler snapped his fingers and exclaimed "That's exactly the man I'm looking for".
-So on 4 February 1938 when Hitler became Commander-in-Chief of the Wehrmacht, Keitel (to the astonishment of the General Staff, including himself) became chief of staff.

 Soon after his promotion, Keitel convinced Hitler to appoint Walther von Brauchitsch as Commander-in-Chief of the Army, replacing von Fritsch.
-Keitel was promoted to Generaloberst (Colonel General) in November 1938, and in April 1939 he was awarded the Golden Party Badge by Hitler.
+He also secured the appointment of his brother, Bodewin Keitel, as Chief of the Army Personnel Office.
+By November 1938, Keitel was promoted to Generaloberst (Colonel General).
+Later, in April 1939, he was awarded the Golden Party Badge by Hitler.